Music The caves of Altamira by Steely Dan

 The D.C.
 Preservation League has the building listed on its most endangered places.
 It has since been added to t he official protected list of the D.C.
 Historic Preservation Review Board.
-Nothing has been done as of 2011.

 Unfortunately, there are not a lot of photos of the old arena.

 What the interior looked like before it was gutted.
 9/91